Comcast/MirrorTool-for-Kafka-Connect/README.md

 A Kafka Source Connector for [Kafka Connect](https://kafka.apache.org/documentation/#connect).
 Mirror topics from a source Kafka cluster into your destination Kafka cluster.

+## Downloads

+You can grab a pre-built jar on the [Releases](https://github.com/Comcast/MirrorTool-for-Kafka-Connect/releases) page.

 ## Why

 The aim of this connector is to enable [MirrorMaker](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=27846330)-like functionality within the Kafka Connect framework.